ueno-llc/react-waypoint-decorator/README.md

 }
 ```

-Note that this syntax uses the experimental decorator syntax.
+Note that this example uses the experimental decorator syntax.
 If you use Babel to transpile JavaScript, you can add decorator support with the [decorators transform plugin](https://babeljs.io/docs/plugins/transform-decorators/).

 If your setup doesn't support decorators, you can also call the decorator as a function.